Leony: Career

 In 20 March 2024, Leony was confirmed to join OneRepublic and Meduza in the production of the UEFA Euro 2024 theme song, replacing Kim Petras who couldn't participate due to "scheduling issues".

-In 2026, Leony will become a coach on the fourteenth season of The Voice Kids.
+In 2026, Leony was featured as a coach on the fourteenth season of The Voice Kids.

 Personal life

 Her brother, Korbinian Burger, is a professional football player.
 Leony lives in Berlin.